Videos

 WRA Footage |

-Episode #3: War Relocation Authority, 1944 government documentary footage of everyday life at relocation centers. |
+Episode #3: War Relocation Authority, 1944 government documentary

 Interview with Jack Klamm (Part 1) |